Other training and development opportunities for doctors

 Importantly, this is strictly an observership role, therefore whilst in the Trust on a Clinical Observer placement, appointees must not under any circumstances:

-The Clinical Observership programme is very popular so applications need to be made well in advance.
+The Clinical Observership programme is very popular so applications must be be made well in advance and we are only able to offer one opportunity per applicant.

-If you are interested in knowing more, contact:
+If you are interested in knowing more, contact either: